ubaldot/vim-writegood/README.md

 which represents the only command in vim-writegood.<br>

-The diagnostic messages are displayed in the command-line and are stored in the quickfix list.
+The diagnostic messages are displayed in the command-line and are stored in the quickfix list.<br>
-This means that you can use all the quickfix list features to jump to the next message, to the previous, to list all the messages, etc.
+This means that you can use all the quickfix list features like jumping to the next message, to the previous, etc.
-See `:h quickfix` for more info.
+See `:h quickfix` for more info.<br>

-The quickfix list is updated automatically "on save", i.e. diagnostic information are updated every time you save your file.
+The quickfix list is updated automatically "on save", i.e.  you must save your file to refresh the linting.

 >**Warning**
 > When you change (or come back to a previous) buffer, you have to manually